Sarthakn21/Bynry-Django-Backend-Task/README.md

 ## Overview

-This is a Django-based backend project for **Bynry**, a customer service management system.
+Django application to provide consumer services for gas utilities.
+The application would allow customers to submit service requests online, track the status of their requests, and view their account information.
+The application would also provide customer support representatives with a tool to manage requests and provide support to customers.
 The project allows customers to request services and provides two types of user roles: **Customer** and **Admin**.

 ### Key Features:
 - **Customer Interface**: Customers can log in to the system, view their dashboard, and submit new service requests.
 They can also track the status of their ongoing requests.